 Exhibitions

-The Book of Kells "Turning Darkness into Light" Exhibition, on view in the Colonnades of the Old Library, places the 9th-century manuscript in its historical perspective and allows the visitor to acquire a greater appreciation of the work than is usually possible.
-Related manuscripts are also on show and may include the Book of Armagh, the Book of Durrow, the Book of Mulling and the Book of Dimma.
+The Book of Kells Experience Exhibition places the 9th-century manuscript in its historical perspective and allows the visitor to acquire a greater appreciation of the work than is usually possible.
+The exhibition is followed by an immersive encounter with other Library collections, the Book of Kells 360, and the Long Room Reimagined in the pavilion on New Square.
 For information specific to a visit to see the Book of Kells, please see the new Book of Kells Exhibition website.
 Admission to the Book of Kells include entrance to all current physical exhibitions in the Old Library building.

 Currently on display in the Long Room